 Reading time: 11 minutes

 For many international patients, the first thing that actually blocks them after they’ve decided to come to China for treatment is not the hospital, not the doctor — it’s the visa.
-A tourist visa (L visa) can technically be used for a short consultation or check-up, but the moment the treatment runs longer than thirty days, requires follow-up appointments, involves accompanying family, or needs a formal hospital invitation letter, you are looking at a medical-category S visa.
+A tourist visa (L visa) can technically be used for a short consultation or check-up, but the moment the treatment runs longer than thirty days, requires follow-up appointments, involves accompanying family, or needs a formal hospital invitation letter, you are looking at an S-category private-affairs visa.
+(China has no dedicated “medical visa” — medical treatment is handled under the S2 private-affairs category.)
 This article walks through which category to apply for, what documents are needed, the role the receiving hospital plays, how long approval takes, how long you can stay, and what to expect on extension.
 It is written for the actual patient on the front line of the application, not for a visa agency.

 Which Visa Category You Actually Need